rackerlabs/docs-cloud-dns/api-docs/v2/general-api-info/synchronous-and-asynchronous-responses.rst

 Method 1:

-Query the collections link (where examples of collections include zones or recordsets).
+Query the collections link (where examples of collections include zones or record sets).
 For
 example:

 .. code::